If you’ve gone for more than a year without a period, you have officially reached menopause.

 The best thing to do is consult with a doctor or gynae as soon as you can.

-What is the most common reason for bleeding after menopause.
+What is the most common reason for bleeding after menopause

 Here’s a rundown of the reasons you may have what seems like a period after reaching menopause.

-Endometrial or vagina atrophy
+1. Endometrial atrophy